Arnklit/ShellFurGodot/README.md

 I suggest using the *Mobile* shader when targeting mobile, but if you have a newer device, the *Regular* shader might work as well.

 In my testing there appeared to be a bug where skinned meshes with blendshapes don't render on Android. https://github.com/godotengine/godot/issues/43217.
-So if you want to use blendshape styling, you might need to work around this by having a seperate mesh where you have removed the blendshape, that is getting rendered.
+So if you want to use blendshape styling, you might need to work around this by having a separate mesh where you have removed the blendshape, that is getting rendered.
 I had to do this in my current android demo scene, so have a look at the demo project to see how I did it there.

 No testing has been done on iOS devices.

 Current Limitations
 -------------------
-- Since the fur is made up of shells that are paralel to the surface, the fur can look pretty bad when seen from the side.
+- Since the fur is made up of shells that are parallel to the surface, the fur can look pretty bad when seen from the side.
 This is somewhat mitigated by using the blendshape styling but could be further improved by adding in generated fur fins around the contour of the mesh.
 - Limitations to skinned meshes.
 When the fur is applied to skinned meshes, MultiMeshInstance method cannot be used, so a custom mesh is generated with many layers.
 This is heavy on skinning performance and currently blendshapes are not copied over, so the fur will not adhere to blendshape changes on the base mesh.
-Using material passes would bypass this issue, but would cause a lot of drawcalls.
+Using material passes would bypass this issue, but would cause a lot of draw calls.
 I'm still looking into a solution for this.

 Acknowledgements
 ---------------